SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 # Requirements

-For the basis of this review I will set out my requirements that I wanted to satisfy.&nbsp; Everyone’s requirements are different and each platform has different ways to handle those, it is up to you to pick the one that suits you best for each situation.
+For the basis of this review I will set out my requirements that I wanted to satisfy.
+Everyone’s requirements are different and each platform has different ways to handle those, it is up to you to pick the one that suits you best for each situation.

 My baseline requirements were: